 So if we have perfectionistic tendencies, how can we deal with this?

 Andrew’s Experiences with Perfectionism

-As I’ve mentioned, I am not a doctor, but as someone who has perfectionistic tendencies, I can relate to how perfectionism can impact a person’s ability to succeed.
-I often get discouraged or start procrastinating if I focus too much on the 5% that went wrong instead of the 95% that went right.
+As someone who has perfectionistic tendencies, I can relate to how perfectionism can impact a person’s ability to succeed.
+It is easy to focus too much on the 5% that went wrong instead of the 95% that went right.

 Flipping the perspective so I am reminded of the 95% that went right helps me get back on track.